flexflow/FlexFlow/lib/runtime/src/task_spec/TaskSpecDSL.md

 To complete this definition, let's introduce two ideas:
 1. `taskGraph` - a DAG that defines the interactions between `task`s
-2. `future` - a pointer to the index of another `task`'s lookup table.
+2. `dependency` - a pointer to the index of another `task`'s lookup table.
 This must follow the direction established in a `taskGraph` in that the `task` being pointed *to* must be sequentially prior to the `task` being pointed *from*.

-To handle asynchronous execution, even if the result of a future is unavailable, a `task`'s transformations can still be theoretically applied.
-Its output will aggregate the transformations that need to be applied and then execute those transformations once the result is available.

 ## Composition